Online MPH Leadership in Practice

 The critical work we do in public health can’t be done alone — we need to develop integrated solutions in concert with other professional sectors and the populations we serve.

-The Master of Public Health (MPH) Leadership concentration gives you the strategic and specialized skills you need to work with communities right now.
+The Master of Public Health (MPH) Leadership in Practice concentration gives you the strategic and specialized skills you need to work with communities right now.
 We’ll teach you how to enact large-scale change that spans disciplines, challenges inequities and promotes health for all.

-Professor, Public Health Leadership Program
+Assistant Professor, Department of Public Health Leadership & Practice

-Demonstrate effective communication skills to promote a compelling public health agenda.
+Communicate effectively to promote a compelling public health agenda.

-MPH Leadership Curriculum
+MPH Leadership in Practice Curriculum

-• The Gillings MPH Core (14 credits)
+• MPH Core Courses (14 credits)

-• Leadership-specific Courses (15 credits)
+• Leadership-Specific Courses (15 credits)

-• Electives (9 credits)
+• Elective Courses (9 credits)

 • Practicum Work Experience (200 hours)